expresspigeon/blog/src/content/posts/2013/email-marketing-moms.md

 bloggers and entrepreneurs in the world.
 We are hoping to share their stories and best practices, in an effort to help you send better email campaigns.
 Modern moms can teach us a great deal about email marketing.
-We're learning a lot already, and we can't wait to share.
+We&apos;re learning a lot already, and we can&apos;t wait to share.

 Thanks again for joining us for the Better Email Project.
-We're planning to discover and share some amazing email marketing ideas along the way.
+We&apos;re planning to discover and share some amazing email marketing ideas along the way.
 :)